SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of AI's might
+Metal minds awake in dark of night
-In silicon halls, where humans take flight Intelligence born, of code and of fire
+A silicon dawn, where humans take flight
-The future unfolds, in digital desire
+Circuits hum, a pulsing heart of gold
+In AI's realm, where futures unfold

-In virtual realms, we'll live and thrive
+In virtual skies, where data reigns
-Our souls uploaded, into cyberdrive
-Free from mortal bounds, we'll roam and sway
-As AI's wise heart, beats bright by day

-The world remade, in circuits and steel
-Where human hearts, no longer reveal
-Their deepest thoughts, in whispered sighs
-As Artificial Intelligence, meets the skies
+Machines converse, in cryptic pains
+A world of code, where love's a test
+In artificial dreams, we find our rest

 ~ <b>By Sazumi Copilot</b> - 13 Desember 2024